 Berkeley International School is founded on US standards of education, has invested heavily in music and technology, and welcomes students to join a small, close-knit community.

 Founded in 2010, Berkeley International School offers an American-based programme from Pre-K through to Grade 12.
-This is a small school located on the outskirts of Bangkok with just 450 students, the majority coming from North America and Europe.
-A teaching team recruited from the US, the UK and Canada delivers a curriculum that is based on popular US frameworks but with a "truly international perspective".
+Located on the outskirts of Bangkok, this is a small school with just 450 students, the majority coming from North America and Europe.
+A teaching team recruited from the US, the UK, and Canada delivers a curriculum that is based on popular US frameworks but with a "truly international perspective".

 The curriculum follows the American Common Core State Standards for language arts and maths, NGSS Standards for science, and AERO Standards for social studies.
 It's a rigorous academic programme that uses MAP testing in English and maths to measure students' progress throughout the year.

 The kindergarten programme takes a hands-on approach to learning English, maths, and social science, and there are specialist classes in art, music, Thai language & culture, PE, and swimming.
 At elementary and middle school level, students take classes in the core subjects, social studies, IT, PE, art, music, Thai language & culture, and a choice of Mandarin or drama.

 The high school at Berkeley, which had its first graduating class in 2017, offers college-prep elective courses including business management, Mandarin, Spanish, publication and design, psychology/sociology, and creative arts design.
 High achieving students can take Advanced Placement classes.

 Standout features in the Berkeley curriculum include its IT programme.
 Step into any kindergarten and elementary class and you'll see students working on iPads, creating films on a green screen, and using programmable robots to learn basic programming.
 From Grade 6, you'll find students working on their own laptops inside and outside the classroom.
 There's no STEM or STEAM programme here, but instead a focus on "bringing technology resources right into the classroom for projects and study".